foerstj/green-range/README.md

 - Custom music: by Alexander Nakarada https://creatorchords.com/

 ## Changelog
+Changes in 1.3:
+- Fixed typo: Greylin -> Greilyn
+- Added miniboss quest to the Venom Fiend (Umberdeep)
+- Added some missing fade caps to Umberdeep, so you don't see beyond closed doors
+- Added a felt cap to the Ranger equipment

 Changes in 1.2:
 - Bugfixes at the mine entrances of Umberdeep
 - Fixed rain inside buildings of Droog Ruins